This post may contain affiliate links. Please read our disclosure policy.

 How to Make Easter M&M Cookies

-Step 8: Shape dough balls.
-Roll dough into balls about half the size of a tennis ball.
-Place 1 inch apart on baking sheets.
+Step 8: Portion the dough.
+Roll the dough into balls roughly the size of a golf ball, about 70g.
+Place them about 1 inch apart on the prepared baking sheets.

 Chef Lindsey’s Recipe Tip